jpgmv1998/reproducible_paper_template/README.md

 * https://doi.org/10.7287/peerj.preprints.3192v2 - Paper about uses of R to produce research compendia

-* https://aeadataeditor.github.io/aea-de-guidance/ - AEA Data Editor Unofficial Guidance on how to create data and code repicable supplements
+* https://aeadataeditor.github.io/aea-de-guidance/ - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements

 * https://guides.github.com/activities/citable-code/ - Guide on how to archive GitHub repository and assign a DOI with Zenodo

-* https://rpubs.com/glennwithtwons/reproducible-r-toolbox - RPubs post about reproducility with R
+* https://rpubs.com/glennwithtwons/reproducible-r-toolbox - RPubs post about reproducibility with R

-* https://www.projecttier.org/about/about-project-tier/ - Project dedicated to develop methods and tools for enhancing research transparency
+* https://www.projecttier.org/about/about-project-tier/ - Project dedicated to developing methods and tools for enhancing research transparency